 Special recognition has to be given to the National Implementation Team (NIT) in Egypt, as they were responsible for collecting, processing and presenting results.
-The team was led by the Information and Decision Support Centre (IDSC), particularly Dr. Nisreen Lahham (Data Analysis and Research Department, Deputy Manager), Ms. Neveen El-Helw (Statistical Researcher), Ms. Hend Samir (Statistical Researcher), Ms. Heba Adel (Statistical Researcher), Ms. Radwa Karam (Statistical Researcher), Ms. Heba Yousef (Economic Researcher), Dr. Mohamed Ramdan and Ms. Nadine El-Hakeem and Jane Waite from the WFP Country Office.
+The team was led by the Information and Decision Support Centre (IDSC), particularly, Dr. Nisreen Lahham (Data Analysis and Research Department, Deputy Manager), Dr. Mohamed Ramdan (former IDSC), Ms. Neveen El-Helw (Statistical Researcher), Ms. Hend Samir (Statistical Researcher), Ms. Heba Adel (Statistical Researcher), Ms. Radwa Karam (Statistical Researcher), Ms. Heba Yousef (Economic Researcher), Ms. Nadine El-Hakeem and Jane Waite from the WFP Country Office.
 The regional support team was initially led by Francisco Espejo from WFP followed by Carlos Acosta Bermudez from ECA, with the support of Rachel Quint and Yohanan Ermias from WFP and Shewit Aseffa from ECA. and additional technical guidance from Rodrigo Martinez and Amalia Palma, from the Social Development Division of the Economic Commission for Latin America and the Caribbean (ECLAC).

 The research team would like to sincerely thank those who gave fruitful inputs to the study either through providing data and information or through actively participating in discussion and providing their expertise to the research team.
-These people are as follows: Ms Fatma El-Ashry (CAPMAS) who provided the team with needed data, Dr. Huda Al-Kitkat (IDSC) who provided the team with needed population projections, Ms. Samar Mahmoud and Mr. Ahmed Soliman (former IDSC) who was part of the team at the inception of the project.
+These people are as follows: Ms Fatma El-Ashry (CAPMAS) and Dr. Zeinab Bakri (National Nutrition Institute) who kindly provided the team with required data, Dr. Huda Al-Kitkat (IDSC) who kindly provided the team with population projections, Ms. Samar Mahmoud and Mr. Ahmed Soliman (former IDSC) who was part of the team at the inception of the project.
 They are no longer with IDSC, but the result of their extended hours of work is more than commendable.
-The team would like to further thank Ministry of Education for the extensive array of data they provided the team on such short notice.
+The team would like to further thank the Ministry of Education and the Ministry of Health for the extensive array of data they provided the team on such short notice.